 If a luthier doesn't meet these criteria, there may still be a place for them if:

 • They are an "emerging" craftsman endorsed by more established members of the local lutherie community

-• Their work is somehow unique (the only local luthier building arch tops, for example) and meets quality standards
+• Their work is somehow unique (the only local luthier building lap steels, for example) and meets quality standards

 • Longevity and influence on the lutherie community can be shown.

 The 2014 festival received generous the support from the following sponsors:

 Custom Ukuleles and Resonator Mandolins by Topher Gayle